vbrazo/management-archives/README.md

 - On a scale of 1-10, how happy are you at work?
 - What’s your least favourite part of your day-to-day at work?
 - What’s one thing you would recommend to improve our workplace culture?
-- Do you find your physical work environment productive?
+- Do you find your physical/remote work environment productive?
 Is there anything preventing you from being productive?
 - Are you proud of the work you do here?
 - How do you feel about the balance between your individual work vs. managing?
 - How do you feel your work/life balance is?
 What would you want to change, if anything?